Amorgos sailing holidays

 Gramvousa

-The GWP, Eagleray and Navionics show the correct situation; perfect sandy beach under a low steep ridge; in the main season sunseekers are ferried over from Kalotaritissa: if too crowded you could probe the cove directly east of the Church.
+The GWP, Eagleray and Navionics show the correct situation; perfect sandy beach under a low steep ridge; in the main season sunseekers are ferried over from Kalotaritissa: if too crowded you could probe the cove directly east of the church.

 Sailing north of Gramvousa, looking south-east, with Amorgos in the distance.
 Note the low-lying islets and reefs north of Gramvousa.